huxi/lilith/lilith/readme.txt

 Start Lilith with
 java -jar lib/lilith.jar

-Add -n if you want to use the napkin look and feel.

 Lilith opens:
 - a standard LoggingEvent server socket on port 4560 as used by LogBACK.
 - a standard AccessEvent server socket on port 4570 as used by LogBACK.